ayesha-kr/covid-one-click-deployment/datasets/covid-19/ontario/public/Readme.md

 #### Configure Firewall Rule
-After deployment, to access the newly created SQL server from your client IP, configure the firewall rule as described in the following GIF:
+After deployment, to access the newly created SQL server from your client IP, configure the firewall rule as described in the following GIF:-

 ![Firewall Rule](./images/firewallRule.gif)

 #### Manually Trigger Pipeline

-After the deployment, you can go inside your resource group open the ADF author and monitor section and trigger the pipeline as given below.
+After the deployment, you can go inside your resource group open the ADF author and monitor section and trigger the pipeline as shown below.

 ![Manual Pipeline Trigger](./images/manual-ADF-public-env-trigger.png)